 B. Should it become necessary to suspend a cadet from the Academy and to remove her/him from the training ship in a foreign country, the Master of the training ship shall make the necessary arrangements with the appropriate consular officials of the United States to ensure that the cadet’s rights as an American citizen are protected and that arrangements have been made for the cadet’s travel to a location as close to the cadet’s home state as travel arrangements permit.
 Should it become necessary to suspend a cadet from the Academy and remove her/him from the training ship when the ship is in a continental American port, the Master of the training ship shall ensure that arrangements have been made for the cadet’s travel close to the cadet’s home.
 All expenses incurred in complying with this paragraph shall be the responsibility of the cadet, and the Commonwealth of Massachusetts shall be reimbursed within 60 days.

 C. Should it become necessary to suspend or remove a cadet from the dormitory and the Academy for misconduct in which the cadets own safety, or the safety of others may be jeopardized, the President of the Academy may authorize the removal from campus.
+Prior to the Academy President making a decision to remove a cadet from the Academy grounds, dorms, classes, etc., the cadet voluntarily abandons his/her responsibilities with the regiment and/or academic responsibility, the cadet will be administratively removed and considered "dismissed" by the Academy for abandonment.

 |203||Cadets charged with or convicted of a civil or criminal offense outside the Academy may be subject to these regulations.
 Any cadet charged or convicted of a criminal offense outside of the academy must self-report to the Commandant’s Office.
 Failure to do so may result in disciplinary action.|